ERNICommunity/ERNI-Photo-Database/README.md

 ### Setting the connection string from VS code (or other editor)
 1. Open a command prompt and change your wowking directory to the folder `server\ERNI.PhotoDatabase.Server`
 2. Run `dotnet restore` (this will install the user secrets CLI tool)
-3. Run `dotnet user-secrets set ConnectionString your-sql-server-connection-string`
+3. Run `dotnet user-secrets set ConnectionStrings.Database your-sql-server-connection-string`

 ## Azure Storage Emulator
 The application uses Azure blob storage to store images.
 For development, we use Azure Storage Emulator to develop locally.